jmschp/mosh-ultimate-git-course/04 Branching (76m)/05- Comparing Branches.md

 ## See differences

 To compare the actual changes between branches we use the `diff` command, like so `git diff main..bugfix-lesson`.
+This will produce an output just like the normal `diff`, but comparing the two branches.